mengbinhao/jack-note/docs/my/english_basic.md

 - Version Control System: Git
 - Front Framework: Vue / Vue Router / VueX / Axios
 - Bundler: Webpack
-- Be Familar with Linux command
+- Be Familiar with Linux command
-- Be Familar with SQL
+- Be Familiar with SQL
-- Be Familar with algorithm
+- Be Familiar with algorithm